 At the same time, you’re swept up in that force—you’re not cognizant of how different it is.
 When something is good, timely, it has lasting quality.”- McCoy Tyner

-During Coltrane’s lifetime, jazz in its homeland existed in a struggle between the artistic and the commercial.
+During John Coltrane’s lifetime, jazz in its homeland existed in a struggle between the artistic and the commercial.
 The Classic Quartet was a working band, a self-supporting aggregation subject to the legendarily unreliable music business.
 The group was obviously a success, but success in jazz does not equate to constant opportunities to perform.

-For Coltrane the holes in his schedule likely provided an opportunity to explore and compose new music.
+For John Coltrane the holes in his schedule likely provided an opportunity to explore and compose new music.
 But it also gave him added incentive to seek out opportunities to record that new music.
 Recording sessions provide an additional source of income for jazz musicians, and sessions help his musicians get paid when the calendar entries were limited.
 Fortunately, Impulse producer Bob Thiele was more than willing to oblige.

 “I think my contribution with Trane was to let him record whenever he wanted to, even when the corporate power structure was opposed to it,” Thiele noted in a 1995 memoir.
 “I believe his contract called for two albums a year to be recorded and released.
 Well, hell, we recorded six albums a year.
 And I was always brought on the carpet because they couldn’t understand why I was spending the money to record Coltrane, since we couldn’t possibly put out all the records we were making.”

-Thiele and his successor, Ed Michel, later collaborated with Coltrane’s widow and last pianist, Alice Coltrane, to quarry a series of albums from the cans lying in the tape vaults.
+Thiele and his successor, Ed Michel, later collaborated with John Coltrane’s widow and last pianist, Alice Coltrane, to quarry a series of albums from the cans lying in the tape vaults.
 The original release of Sun Ship was one of those, assembled in late June 1971. – David Wild, Mosaic Records liner notes; John Coltrane: The Complete Sun Ship Session (3 LPs)